jxx-project/JXXON/README.md

 Provide a common interface base class, which all serializable classes implement.

 Lacking such an interface, object mapper consumer classes supposed to handle more than one type would be forced to a non-polymorphic design, using non-virtual template member functions, or using member overloads.
-In any case, to drop all object oriented runtime flexibility.
+In any case, to sacrifice all object oriented runtime flexibility.

 ### Concise handling of null values